qasim-iqbal/shopify-image-challenge/README.md

 # Installation:
-  The repository includes a docker file, just run it on your personal computer, Only the pretrained file is missing, which can be download from this link https://drive.google.com/file/d/10AaNPSRB9LVV5gNfevcEPUuwg4xkhK3O/view?usp=sharing, add this file to root folder next to app.py file.
+  The repository includes a docker file, just run it on your personal computer, Only the pretrained file is missing, which can be download from this [link](https://drive.google.com/file/d/10AaNPSRB9LVV5gNfevcEPUuwg4xkhK3O/view?usp=sharing), add this file to root folder next to app.py file.

   Once the file is placed in directory, just type commands below
   - docker-compose build --no-cache